A quick guide to market caps

-Mid-cap companies typically have a market capitalization between $2 and $40 billion.
+Mid-cap companies typically have a market capitalization between $2 billion and $40 billion.
 They tend to be bigger and more established firms than small caps, but still have a runway for growth and expansion.
 Mid-cap stocks can provide a mix of stability and growth potential, and often fall between small caps and large caps on the risk-reward spectrum.
 Mid-caps may offer higher returns than large caps and are generally viewed as less risky than small caps.
 Mid-caps still come with volatility and liquidity risks, so investors should make sure to do their homework.

 Large and mega caps

-Large-cap companies usually have a market capitalization between $10 and $200 billion.
+Large-cap companies usually have a market capitalization between $10 billion and $200 billion.
 Large caps are commonly well-known, mature brands that operate in many countries and serve a variety of markets.
 Investors may incorporate large caps in their portfolio because of their consistent performance or steady dividend payments.
 For these reasons, large-cap stocks are typically seen as more conservative investments—offering less growth potential than other market caps, but also the least amount of risk.

 Mega cap is another segment of large caps.
 They generally have similar characteristics but represent behemoth companies with market caps of $200 billion or more.